 A wealth of scientific study supports the claim that music enhances performance, having a beneficial influence on mental and physiological outcomes during exercise.
 What is even more interesting is they type of music you choose – fast paced metal or slower, calm jazz – can affect your body in different ways.

-We all know what its like to find flow, a highly sought-after state of emotionless bliss – where everything seems to surround the simplicity of pure focus.
-It’s zen, it’s powerful.
-Music is one of those “ergogenic aids” that actually promote reaching flow.
-(For more on flow, check out this cool article.)
+We all know what its like to find flow, a highly sought-after state of emotionless bliss where everything seems to embrace the simplicity of pure focus.
+It’s zen.
+It’s powerful.
+Music is one of those “ergogenic aids” that actually promotes reaching these moments in time and mental balance.
+(For more on the psychology of flow, check out this cool article.)

-It can also promote increased caloric burn and a decreased sense of pain.
-Further, listening to higher tempo music before you exercise (think: high school pep-rally) can boost positive thought and motivation, which leads to better focus during activity.
-All of these benefits can lead to increased endurance or power output.
+Music can also promote increased caloric burn and a decreased sense of pain.
+Furthermore, listening to higher-tempo music before you exercise (think: high school pep-rally “Eye of the Tiger”) can boost positive thought and motivation which inevitably leads to better focus during activity.
+All of these benefits can enhance endurance and/or power output.

-Interested in learning more?
-Be sure to check out our article on Singletracks.com: Turn It Up!
+Why not crank up the tunes!
+Are you interested in learning more?
+Be sure to check out our article written exclusively for Singletracks.com: Turn It Up!
 How Music Enhances Your Shred.